kant/extract-features-for-ml-model-from-unstructured-data/README.md

 # extract-features-for-ml-model-from-unstructured-data

-With the advert increase in cognitive technology, chatbots have gained popularity to interact with a user to perform any domain specific task.
-The information obtained as a result of these chats contain policies, important feature-value pairs and other important features affecting the process of making a business decision.
-Thus, if this information is converted to a structured format, such as a dataframe, it can be used as training data for improving the decision making process of the chatbot.
+The current systems involves a lot of manual Intervention right from the Data Preparation stage to make use of the information analysed by the machine learning algorithms.
+The Domain specific Documents are read by a Subject matter expert and excel sheets are prepared manually.
+In the proposed strategy, Data(excel sheets) are prepared automatically ready to be fed in the ML Model.

-This pattern aims to convert the unstructured chat transcripts to a structured dataframe, by extracting the most important feature-value pairs that may affect a final decision.
+This pattern aims to convert the unstructured Information to a structured dataframe, by extracting the most important feature-value pairs that may affect a final decision.

-This pattern solves the problem using the following strategy:
-* Extract chat transcripts and split by the number of use cases, so that each case forms one row of the dataframe along with the required recommendation
-* Each case will go through two strategies to extract the important feature-value pairs
-* The most important feature-value pairs extracted are further mapped with the other cases to obtain a uniform structure
-* Finally, a dataframe containing the value of each feature and the recommendation for each case is obtained
+We have taken Tuberculosis Data to showcase the strategy.
+The features and their values extracted from the files like `facts about Tuberculosis`, `Pulmonologist's Reports` and `Lab-reports` of the patient, can be used to build a model and then an interactive system on top of that model to aid Pulmonologist in taking treatment decision .
+This will enable Pulmonologist to give personalised care to the patient.

 ![](doc/source/images/architecture.png)